KEN AND PATTY

 The promise weighed upon their consciences and they decided to travel to Kenya alone to visit this pastor and his congregation.
 During this trip, they saw Kenya and Kenyan life in a very different light from what they had seen in brief encounters in a medical camp.
 Their hearts felt burdened for the poverty and the need…especially for the children.
 Driving home from the airport upon their return, they came to a location where they could see their home, Patty felt almost sick.
 She told Ken that she couldn’t continue to live the life that they lived in the United States, knowing that these people were struggling to merely survive.
 That began the journey and the dream of opening an orphanage.

 Eight years later, the mission owns 4 acres of land and has constructed an all-purpose building and two dormitories that were intended to become the orphanage they had envisioned.
 Through partnership with Water Missions International, a borehole was dug and clean drinking water is now available to the village of Withare in Laikipia County.
 During the time it took for this to be accomplished, Kenya had stopped registering orphanages.
 Other opportunities for the use of the site were discussed.
 After returning several times, it was soon discovered that Kenya, as well as many other African counties, had a big problem.
 It is the growing population of young un-married, single moms, unable to return to school and struggling to care for their infant babies.
 As the issues were discussed with the locals, it was learned that there was not one facility in the entire region to assist these vulnerable young girls.
 The vision was created!
 This would be a place where young girls who have given birth before completing their education would go with their babies and finish their education so that they can support their family.
 At the same time, the home would be a rescue center for girls who are in boarding school but have no safe environment in which to live when school is not in session.
 After prayer and discussion, all agreed that this was a good way to use the buildings.
 Our goal was set; let's teach Christian values and doctrine and hopefully, with God's grace, make a difference in the lives of these young women and their children.
 In August of 2022, 4 young girls arrived with their 4 infant babies.
 A Kenyan working staff were employed, including a manager, director, full time cook, social worker, a pastor and councilor, a nanny, a house mom, several farm workers, and two security guards.
 The team quickly came together, united and dedicated in service to the girls and their babies.
-As of Feburary 2023, 18 months later, the center is now caring for 24 moms and 13 babies!
+As of July 2023, 22 months later, the center is now caring for 26 moms and 16 babies!
 Promise Springs Rescue Center is receiving weekly request for applicants from several surrounding counties.
 The center now cares for single moms and vulnerable young girls who live in threatening conditions.
 The center allows each girl to make wise decision regarding their schooling and avoid unplanned pregnancies in the future.
 We give hope and teach a better way as we share our Christian beliefs with the girls.
 In January 2023 a new Early Childhood Development center was opened and presently provides daily care to the babies.
+In August 2023 a mission team of 7 Americans traveled to Kenya.
+They provided a 2-day medical camp, a 2-day VBS, a day of food distibution, and a day of home visitations.
 And so, the journey continues, Lord willing.

 Take the opportunity to travel with Two Burning Candles and witness this firsthand.
 You will be able to go into peoples’ homes to see the living conditions.
 You will be able to visit the girls and the babies and choose to become a part of their growth.
 It will change your view of the life you live in America and give you a new respect for the lives they live daily.